Quick Summary

 Pricing

 PandaDoc’s pricing has three tiers—Essentials ($19/user/month), Business ($49/user/month), and Enterprise (custom).
-Each tier offers additional features and capabilities, with the Enterprise tier providing the most advanced features like smart content, unlimited team workspaces, and API access.
+Each tier offers additional features and capabilities, with the Enterprise tier providing the most advanced features, such as smart content, unlimited team workspaces, and API access.

 Pros and Cons